 |Experiential Learning: Molecular Biology|

-A total of 120 to 126 credits is required for the degree, of which 42 credits must be upper division.
+A minimum of 120 credits is required for the degree, of which 42 credits must be upper division.

 Honors in Chemistry